 The Group requires a significant amount of capital and resources for its operations and continued growth.
 The Group expects to make significant investments to develop new operating capabilities and technology, which are fundamental to the Group's business operations and future growth.
 However, the Group cannot assure you that these investments will generate the optimal returns, if at all.
 To date, the Group has historically funded its cash requirements primarily through the issuance of ordinary shares, cash generated by operations and borrowings from banks.
 If these resources are insufficient to satisfy the Group's cash requirements, the Group may seek to raise funds through additional equity offering or debt financing or additional bank facilities.
 The Group's ability to obtain additional capital in the future, however, is subject to a number of uncertainties, including those relating to its future business development, financial condition, and results of operations, general market conditions for financing activities by companies in its industry, and macro-economic and other conditions.
-If the Group cannot obtain sufficient capital on acceptable terms to meet its capital needs, the Group may not be able to execute its growth strategies, and the Group's business, financial condition, and prospects may be materially and adversely affected.
+If the Group's business, financial condition, and prospects may be materially and adversely affected.